 What solutions and steps should be followed for the good drainage of the garden?

-Before evaluating the options to solve drainage problems, we advise you to ask for a professional evaluation.
-This way, problems can be diagnosed and damage can be assessed.
+Before assessing the options for solving drainage problems, we advise you to ask for a professional assessment.
+This will enable the problems to be diagnosed and the damage to be assessed.

-The first thing is to check that there is a drainage system in the plot.
-By regulation, the housing should have the drains that are linked to the network of wastewater, rain or sewage as contemplated in each locality.
+The first thing to do is to verify that there is drainage on the plot.
+By law, the house should have drains that are linked to the sewage, rainwater or wastewater network, depending on the locality.